EliasHaaralahti/image-number-detector/README.md

 #### Image Number Detector is a web-application that uses a convolutional neural network to detect numbers drawn by the users.

 ##### The project should be live within a month, a link will be added here.
+##### The current MNIST testing accuracy is 97.26%, but a better trained model will soon be updated and the expected accuracy is over 99%.

 ## Front-end